Arusha: Sports

 The city is home to the Tanzanian rugby national team.
 The city hosts international rugby matches as well.
 Joshua Peterson, who played for the national team, was the second youngest international rugby player ever, behind Jonny Wilkinson.
 Southern Pool A of the 2007 Castel Beer Trophy was hosted here as well.

 The city is home to Arusha FC, playing in Sheikh Amri Abeid Memorial Stadium, which represents the city in Tanzanian league football.

 The city also hosted the Mount Meru Marathon, held from 1985 to 2004.
 The "all-comers" record for the fastest marathon performance in Tanzania, 2:13:46, was set at the event by former long-distance runner Benedict Ako on August 1, 1993.

 On 21 May 2011, the Drake Bulldogs beat the CONADEIP All-Stars by 17–7 in the first ever American football game in Tanzania.

 Arusha is home for the Arusha Motor Sports Club (AMSC), which provides motor entertainment for the city of Arusha.
 It was created in 1996 with the purpose of providing "motor rallying", which was a new concept at the time for Tanzania, as a new form of entertainment.
 The AMSC is the largest club in Tanzania that invites foreign competitors to rally and compete for AMSC.

 On August 10, 2022, Arusha held the 44th CAF Ordinal General Assembly, which also included the launch of the new Africa Super League.

 In popular culture

 Arusha was the setting for the 1962 film Hatari!, directed by Howard Hawks and starring John Wayne.
 Parts of the film were shot at Momela Lakes.

 Arusha is alleged to be midway between Cape Town and Cairo.

+Arusha city has 5 popular gated communities:

+1: Dolly Estate - Located at Usa River area focusing on country living.
+Known for a shear number of expats and wealthy Tanzanians who enjoy their space.
+A bit out of town but exactly what the residents Love it to be.

+2: PPF - Located at Njiro area near the Village supermarket.
+The first to start a gated community idea in Arusha, this place has beautiful homes, tarmac roads and very quiet.

+3: Kwa Mawala - Located at a quiet side of Majengo area near the popular Aim mall, which has Village supermarket, a movie theater and a few eateries.